wlee367/wlee367/README.md

 I am a problem solver more than a "programmer".
 I like solving everyday problems with code and I don't let a lack of knowledge in one programming language / technology stop me.
 I learn on my feet, make adjustments, and help people and businesses reach their goals and solve problems.

+When I solve problems, I try to build a solution that is tested, reusable, and easy for other programmers to use, all the while meeting deadlines and communicating with my teammates.

 If that sounds appealing to you, read on to get in touch with me.

 ___I am currently looking for employment opportunities to take my career to the next level.___